teapot-4l8/blog/src/content/posts/app reverse/XCTF_mobile.md

 print("The value of str is:", reversed_str)
 ```

-here is the more concise version on the internet
+here is a more concise version on the internet

 ```python
 def decode(base64_str):